Triggering Referral Prompts at the Perfect Moment with Amply

 You built a referral program.
 You added a "Share with friends" button somewhere in the settings menu.
 Maybe you even offered a reward.
 And yet, your K-factor barely budges.
 Your customer acquisition cost keeps climbing, and organic growth remains a dream on a roadmap slide.
 Sound familiar?

 Here's the uncomfortable truth: the problem isn't your referral program.
 It's when you ask.
-Research shows that 77% of users discover new apps through friend recommendations — but showing an invite screen at the wrong moment means it gets dismissed, ignored, or worse, creates friction that drives users away.
+Word-of-mouth is one of the strongest acquisition channels in mobile — but showing an invite screen at the wrong moment means it gets dismissed, ignored, or worse, creates friction that drives users away.

 In this article, we'll walk through how to trigger referral prompts at the exact moment users are most likely to say yes — and how to wire it all up with Amply's event-driven campaign engine.
 No guesswork, no static timers, just behavioral precision.